josephquested/javascript-racer-tutorial/README.md

 Finally, we get the position of that cell within the row, by calling it's `.cellIndex` property.
 This tells us how far the racer is along the track.
 If the `row` is 8 cells long, and the `cell[0].cellIndex` is **3**, we know we're on the **forth** cell in the row.
 Because rows are _arrays_ of cells, so they start at 0.
 Index 3 = Cell 4.
 This means we can determine the next cell in the row, by calling `cell[0].cellIndex + 1`.

 That got a little scary for a moment there, so maybe take a break, drink some water, then come back and read that section again.
 Nested indexes are a really tricky but important concept to get your head around.
-**Don't feel bad if you don't understand it, only feel bad if you're not attempting to understand it.**
+**Don't feel bad if you don't understand it, only feel bad if you're not trying to understand it.**

 #### Setting the classes
 Now, the last two lines of our function, thankfully, are much easier to understand.